 Download an app

 Exercise can help manage physical and mental stress.
 Exercise also releases endorphins, which create feelings of happiness and euphoria.
 Studies have shown that exercise can even alleviate symptoms among people with clinical depression and those who suffer from anxiety.
-For this reason, doctors recommend that people suffering from depression or anxiety (or those who are just feeling blue) pencil in plenty of gym or exercise time.
+For this reason, doctors recommend that people suffering from depression or anxiety (or those who are just feeling blue) pencil in gym or exercise time.

 If the thought of visiting a gym is off-putting, try alternatives such as walking, swimming or running.
-Our Exercise fact sheet has plenty of options for you to consider.
+Our exercise fact sheet has plenty of options for you to consider.

 If joining a group makes you feel anxious, how about taking a dog for walk?
 There is no need to be a dog owner, anybody can join a group such as BorrowMyDoggy.
 People can enjoy a long walk with a non-judgemental, appreciative companion.
 For further information, see the BorrowMyDoggy website.